joao-per/joao-per/README.md

 ![Header](https://github.com/joao-per/joao-per/blob/main/github-header-image.png)

-## I'm currently studying at 42 School in Lisbon.
-Here are some of my Projects 🧑‍💻
+## Here are the projects I've done at 42 Lisbon!
+You can check all of them in my Repositories tab  🧑‍💻

 <div align="center">